A full bar linear groove in 5/8 using the 'R L L F' sticking that starts on the '+' count after beat 1.

 Common Time Version 2

 This version is where things get a little harder.
-The part has still shifted later in the bar in the same way as above but I have now added a backbeat on count 2.
+The part has still shifted later in the bar in the same way as above but I have now added a backbeat on counts 2 and 4.
 This falls on the second 'L' of the R L L F , meaning you will need to play a ghosted left hand followed by an accented left hand over the space of a sixteenth note.
 Take your time with this one and really watch the movements between those two left hand strokes.

 Half Time Version